PlagueHO/CosmosDB/docs/New-CosmosDbStoredProcedure.md

 ```

 ### -CollectionId
-This is the Id of the collection to create the trigger for.
+This is the Id of the collection to create the stored procedure for.

 ```yaml
 Type: String